temofey1989/state-machine/README.md

 From the analyst you have such a diagram:
 ![orders](./docs/order-states.png)

-We can see the that there are 4 states and 4 event types.
+We can see that there are 4 states and 4 event types.
 Let's define them.

 ```kotlin
 enum class OrderState {